Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

 If all of the above doesn’t work, your best option is to sleep on a firmer mattress.

-A mattress with less comfort layer will retain less heat throughout the night.
+A mattress with a thinner comfort layer will retain less heat throughout the night.

-Your body won’t sink in the mattress as much.
+Your body won’t sink into the mattress as much.

 You will remain on top of the mattress throughout the night.